moonLight-7k/All_Web__Dev/README.md

 ## Getting Started
 1. Clone or download the repository.
-2. Open the index.html file in your browser.
+2. Open the file in your browser or text editor.
 3. Explore the website and learn more about me!

 ## Contributing